wimpysworld/deb-get/README.md

     reinstall is followed by one package desired for reinstallation.

 remove
     remove is identical to install except that packages are removed instead of installed.

 purge
     purge is identical to remove except that packages are removed and purged (any configuration files are deleted too).

 clean
     clean clears out the local repository (/var/cache/deb-get) of retrieved package files.

 search
     search for the given regex(7) term(s) from the list of available packages supported by deb-get and display matches.

 show
     show information about the given package including its install source and update mechanism.

 list
     list the packages available via deb-get.
+When no option is provided, list all packages and tell which ones are installed (slower).
+When --raw is provided, list all packages and do not tell which ones are installed (faster).
+When --installed is provided, only list the packages installed (faster).
+When --not-installed is provided, only list the packages not installed (faster).

 prettylist
     markdown formatted list the packages available in repo. repo defaults to 01-main.
 If repo is 00-builtin or 01-main the packages from 00-builtin are included.
-Use this to update README.md
+Use this to update README.md.

 csvlist
     csv formatted list the packages available in repo. repo defaults to 01-main.
 If repo is 00-builtin or 01-main the packages from 00-builtin are included.
 Use this with 3rd party wrappers.

 cache
-    list the contents of the deb-get cache (/var/cache/deb-get)
+    list the contents of the deb-get cache (/var/cache/deb-get).

 help
-    show this help
+    show this help.

 version
-    show deb-get version
+    show deb-get version.
 ```
 <!-- [[[end]]] -->